kirarpit/the-odd-blog/minimal-mistakes/_posts/2020-01-17-post-installation-setup-for-ubuntu.md

 ---
-title: "Post-Installation Setup for Ubuntu 19.10 on Dell XPS 13"
+title: "Post-Installation Setup for Ubuntu 19.10 on Dell XPS 13 7390"
 description: "Good-to-make improvements and enhancements for your freshly installed Ubuntu 19.10"
-tags: [Ubuntu, Touchpad Gestures]
+tags: [Ubuntu, Mac-to-Linux]
 ---
+After being a macOS user since 2014, I recently switched to Ubuntu on my new Dell XPS.
+Here are some of the changes I had to make to ensure a smoother transition.

 ## Display Scale Settings

 ### a) Using experimental fractional scaling
 - Enable fractional scaling in display settings:
 `gsettings set org.gnome.mutter experimental-features "['x11-randr-fractional-scaling']"`
-- Set fractional scaling to 125%
+- Set fractional scaling to 125% by navigating to settings -> devices -> displays on your Ubuntu
 - Scale the text alone by 110% since 125% fractional scaling is still a little too small: `gsettings set org.gnome.desktop.interface text-scaling-factor 1.1`
 - In case you need to reset the settings, run this: `gsettings reset org.gnome.mutter experimental-features`

 ### b) Without using experimental fractional scaling
 - Since fractional scaling is still an experimental feature and makes my screen flick, I like scaling just the text: `gsettings set org.gnome.desktop.interface text-scaling-factor 1.375`

-To autostart gsettings on login, make a .desktop application in ~/.config/autostart/ and add the following
+To autostart gsettings on login, make a .desktop application in ~/.config/autostart/ and add the code shown below.
+Make sure the Exec field contains the command you ran to fix your display.

 ```shell
 [Desktop Entry]